tschanzvera/BADBANKV/README.md

-#
+# BADBANKV
-## Exercise on toDo List
+## Exercise on a BadBank Application

 ## Description

 This is an exercise I had to do for my MITxPRO course.
-I had to make a toDo list with seperate files following instructions and then add some style to the list.
-I also added a navigation bar with a dropdown for the regular weekly todos.
+I had to make a BadBank Application using react.

 ## How to run